gatsbyjs/gatsby/docs/docs/plugin-authoring.md

 ## Core Concepts

-- Each Gatsby plugin can installed as an npm package or as a [local plugin](#local-plugins)
+- Each Gatsby plugin can be installed as an npm package or as a [local plugin](#local-plugins)
 - At minimum, a `package.json` is required
 - A plugin has access to the the Gatsby [Node](/docs/node-apis/), [SSR](/docs/ssr-apis/), and [browser](/docs/browser-apis/) APIs